 - Escalation paths for production incidents

-- Regular review cadence for model performance
+- Regular review cadence for model performance (at minimum monthly)

 4. Build graceful degradation

-When things break (and they will):
+When things break — and they will:

-- Return explicit uncertainty signals
+- Return explicit uncertainty signals to callers

-- Alert humans when confidence is low
+- Alert humans when model confidence drops below threshold